8 Pitchbook Pain Points for Marketers

 8) The info on your slides doesn’t match your website.

-Creating pitchbooks and keeping them up-to-date can be a painful process – both quarterly and on regular basis due to ad-hoc customization requests.
-Making sure your presentation materials are accurate and effective is a constant battle that must be won in order to attract and retain clients.
+Creating pitchbooks and keeping them up-to-date can be a painful process.
+Ad-hoc customization requests are a huge part of this.
+Making sure your presentation materials are accurate and effective is a constant battle.
+But, it’s a battle that must be won in order to attract and retain clients.
 To effectively manage the resources, risks, and results associated with your pitchbook strategy, it may be time to invest in a pitchbook automation tool.

 What other pain-points or problems does your marketing team run into with pitchbook updates or overall strategy?
 I’d love to hear from you.
 Feel free to send me a note at firstname.lastname@example.org.